 The advertisement would tell about the rarity and value of diamonds and how if they waited long enough (and saved their money), they could give their true love a diamond ring.
 The purpose of this was to instill in people a romantic view of diamonds.

 Former NFL linebacker, Terry Tate, starred in an advertisement for Reebok in this series.
 The commercials showed him tackling employees who were not working to their full capacity and returning them to the office.

-He becomes the secretary for Reebok’s Human Resources department to assist employees with problems they may have in the office.
-He is tasked with enforcing the policies and procedures set forth by management and motivate them to increase their productivity.
+He becomes the secretary for Reebok’s Human Resources department to help employees with problems they may have in the office.
+He is tasked with enforcing the policies and procedures set forth by management and motivating them to increase their productivity.

 A man steps into the advertisement and disturbs the bears as they fish for salmon, and starts fighting one of the bears for rights to the fresh fish.
 The bear, as portrayed on screen, was a stuntman dressed in a 7ft bear suit from Jim Henson’s Creature Shop.